Xenoblade Chronicles X: Plot

 In the year 2054, to escape the impending destructive crossfire between two warring alien races, humanity evacuates Earth aboard interstellar arks, with only few escaping the destruction, including the White Whale.
-After traveling for two years, the White Whale is attacked by forces of one of the races who caused Earth’s destruction and subsequently transported to Mira.
+After traveling for two years, the White Whale is attacked by forces of one of the races who caused Earth's destruction and subsequently transported to Mira.
 During the crash-landing, the Lifehold—a device containing the majority of the human colonists—is separated from the White Whale, with lifepods containing colonists being scattered across Mira.
 The avatar is awoken from a lifepod by Elma and brought back to New Los Angeles.
 While suffering from amnesia, the avatar joins BLADE, working with Elma and Lin to recover more lifepods and search for the Lifehold.
 During their missions across Mira, BLADE encounters multiple alien races, learning that those attacking them are part of the Ganglion coalition, an alliance of races led by the Ganglion race, who are intent on destroying humanity.

 During one mission, the avatar is wounded, revealing their body is robotic.
 All the people of NLA are in robot bodies called Mimeosomes, with their true bodies held within the Lifehold.
-The White Whales power supply is depleting without the Lifehold, meaning the Mimeosomes will eventually shut down, killing the human population.
+The Lifehold's internal power is depleting, meaning the Mimeosomes will eventually shut down, killing the human population.
 BLADE fight off multiple attempts to destroy the White Whale and the Lifehold, eventually dissolving the alliance between the Ganglion and their allies.
 Due to his bitterness against NLA's leaders for abandoning his family on Earth, Lao attempts to betray the White Whale to the Ganglion.
 Lin stops Elma from executing him, and Lao is persuaded to give them the information needed to find the Lifehold.
-Other missions reveal that humanity are descended from the Samaarians, an other-dimensional alien race who originally founded the Samaar Federation that was the other faction that caused Earth’s destruction, and once controlled the Ganglion.
+Other missions reveal that humanity are descended from the Samaarians, an other-dimensional alien race who originally founded the Samaar Federation that was the other faction that caused Earth's destruction, and once controlled the Ganglion.